XelorR/sf_project_6/README.md

   - CatBoost is the best out of the box but hard to tune
 - learned how to use Optuna for more efficient hyperparameter tuning
 - forests and extra trees are the most memory consuming things

+## what can be improved

+- better stacking using ExtraTreesRegressor with more estimators and other models with deeper tuning (we had no enough memory to create stacking we imagined)
+- tune models using two steps:
+  - most impactful parameters only
+  - fixing parameters from previous step and working on overfitting
+- buy better equipment
+- start with first working model earlier

 ## TO DO